 General method of instruction

 None but you may contact me in advance for the syllabus: firstname.lastname@example.org.
-There will be a blackboard page that you can browse in advance.
+There will be a canvas page that you can browse in advance.

 Class assignments and grading